 An MLD probe request is a Probe Request frame:

-with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP, or with the Address 1 and Address 3 fields set to the BSSID of an AP, or other addressing TBD.
+with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP’s BSS, or with the Address 1 and Address 3 fields set to the BSSID of an AP, or other addressing TBD.

 and that includes a Probe Request variant Multi-Link element to identify that the Probe Request frame is an MLD probe request and to identify from which APs of the AP MLD the information is requested

-An MLD probe request allows a non-AP STA to request an AP to include the complete set of capabilities, parameters and operation elements of other APs affiliated to the same AP MLD as the AP.
+An MLD probe request allows a non-AP STA to request an AP to include the complete or partial set of capabilities, parameters and operation elements of other APs affiliated to the same AP MLD as the AP.
 The information of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe Request frame is requested if one of the following conditions are met:

 the Multi-Link element in the Probe Request frame does not include any per-STA profile.

-the Link ID of the AP corresponds to the Link ID field in a per-STA profile in the Multi-Link element in the Probe Request frame.
+the link ID of the AP corresponds to the Link ID field in a Per-STA Profile subelement in the Multi-Link element in the Probe Request frame.

 The complete information of a requested AP sent by a reporting AP is defined as all elements that would be provided if the requested AP was transmitting the Probe Response frame, except the following elements, if present: the Reduced Neighbor Report element, the Multiple BSSID element, the Multi-Link element, other exceptions TBD.